t0ster/django_zendesk/readme.txt

 Zendesk itself needs a bit of setup, including the URL we just set up above and a log-out URL which already should be implemented somewhere in your site.

+Zendesk's documentation for remote authentication is here: http://www.zendesk.com/api/remote_authentication

 CREDIT:

-Initial idea by Jon Gales <me@jongales.com) with improvements by Alexander Ljungberg.
+Initial idea by Jon Gales <me@jongales.com> with improvements by Alexander Ljungberg.

 See initial idea/blog post here: http://www.jongales.com/blog/2009/05/12/zendesk-remote-authentication-with-django/